 Suppressing an urge to leap to his feet, Buckley smoldered, “Now listen, you queer, you stop calling me a crypto-Nazi or I’ll sock you in the goddamn face.”

 So, you’ve no doubt figured out by now what all this comes to with respect to the aforementioned “intellectual empathy.”
-Bon vivant and happy family man that he was, Buckley appears never to have quite escaped the severely, intentionally insular world of his childhood years, which, far from any yearning to cast off in some assertion of independence, he clung to stubbornly and returned to whenever that world was challenged.
+Bon vivant and happy family man that he was, Buckley appears never to have quite escaped the severely, intentionally insular world of his childhood years, which, far from any yearning to cast it off in some assertion of independence, he clung to stubbornly and returned to whenever that world was challenged.

 Not that different, really, than the antebellum South, with its estates and servants, its old ways of paternalistic “service” in managing the lives of their inferiors, whom they judged could not yet work with the rigor and effort of their masters, but someday might, if they but follow their example and truly apply themselves.